scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Add `Edit->Select->Autohintable`
     -   Typo in parsing cmap format=6 subtables could cause a crash (or eccentric behavior)
-    -   Can build fontforge so that it is a python extension (as well as embedding python in ff).
+    -   Can build websharpstudios so that it is a python extension (as well as embedding python in ff).

         >     $ ./configure --enable-pyextension